Help with energy bills and the cost of living

 Cold weather payments are made automatically.
 You do not have to apply.

-To get these payments you must get any of these:
+You might get cold weather payments if you get any of these:

 Switching energy suppliers